phrafsanjani/phrafsanjani.github.io/index.md

 They have personally helped me navigate the pandemic and through sad and lonely times.
 It is indeed a pleasure to have such a friend and mentor by your side, someone who can calm you with their words and help you grow, especially when many others, whose presence we feel, lack such capabilities.

-### Psychology

-My interest in psychology focuses specifically on close relationships, singlehood, and personality.
-These are concepts I've deeply contemplated in my personal life, and I believe rigorous research in these areas is profoundly important.
-I would like to follow some research on quantitative psychology at some point as well, as you might now understand why 🙂.

 ### Economics

 Economics is another field I occasionally study.